ag143/Az-900/Module5.md

 Login (give credentials once, açcess all services) eg - Login into one Google account, get signed into all other services like Gmail, YouTube, drive etc.

-### Multi-factor Authentication (MFA)
-Process of authentication using more than one factor (evidence) to prove identity Factor types
-- Knowledge Factor – “Something you know”, ex. password, pin
-- Possession Factor – “Something you have”, ex. phone, token, card, key
-- Physical Characteristic Factor – “Something you are”, ex. fingerprint, voice, face, eye iris
-- Location Factor – “Somewhere you are”, ex.
-GPS location Supported by Azure AD by default (simple on-off switch)

 ## RBAC
 #### What is a Role?